acbarker19/CSC221-Rogue-Dungeon/README.md

 - A user is presented with a menu upon starting the game.
 They can:
 	- Play the game
 	- View the instructions
-	- Enter gameplay modifiers in the options
+	- Enter gameplay modifiers in the settings
 	- Quit the program
 - In the game, there are four types of objects the user will encounter:
-	- The player character
+	- The Player Character
 		- There is one player character that is randomly generated on the playing grid
 		- The user can control the player character using the WASD keys or arrow keys to move around the grid
 		- The player character can use the E key to attack enemies and will gain points from killing them